Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ![README.txt content](https://i.imgur.com/cuAs0tQ.png)

-The README.txt file proved to be very useful, as it showed us the CMS' version to be 3.7.
+The README.txt file proved to be very useful, as it told us the CMS version is 3.7.
 Searching for `Joomla 3.7 exploits`, it is possible to find the [CVE-2017-8917](https://www.exploit-db.com/exploits/42033).
-This will give us the elements to break in.
+This will give us the information needed to break in.

 Time to start attacking.